 - Spoon the tofu mixture into the dish.
 Carefully stir to incorporate the ingredients.
 If there's messy tofu "egg" on the sides of the dish, wipe it off with a paper towel so it won't burn on during baking.

 - Bake uncovered in a 350 degree oven for 30 minutes.
 Sprinkle the remaining cheese on top, cover with foil, and bake for another 25 to 30 minutes or until the cheese is melted and the center of the casserole is hot.

 Fresh from the oven, let the covered dish rest for 10 to 15 minutes.
-This traps moisture and helps melt the cheese.
+This holds the moisture in, which helps melt the cheese.
 A brief rest also helps the casserole firm up a bit so it slices cleanly.

 - gluten-free - choose a thick and sturdy gluten-free bread or replace the bread with 2 packages of frozen hash browns.
 Thaw briefly before adding to the dish.